kichikuou/system3-sdl2/README.md

 [System3 for Win32](http://takeda-toshiya.my.coocan.jp/alice/) by Takeda
 Toshiya.
 It supports multiple platforms, including Android and Emscripten.

+## Compatibility

+See the [game compatibility table](game_compatibility.md) for a list of games that can be played with system3-sdl2.

 ## Installing

 For Windows and Android, you can download pre-built binaries from the